masoumehgoudarzi/Manifold_learning/README.md

 # Manifold_learning
-PAC, MDS, Isomap  are used for manifold DecisionTreeClassifier, RandomForestClassifier and AdaBoostClassifier are used for classification
+PAC, MDS, and Isomap  are used for manifold DecisionTreeClassifier, RandomForestClassifier and AdaBoostClassifier are used for classification